Teaching preschoolers since 1956

 Assistant Teacher - Mrs. Cristin Van Dyke

-Crafts- Our classroom has become an Elves Workshop.
+Crafts- Our classroom has become an Elves’ Workshop.
 We can’t tell you what we are making and please don’t ask your students what they made.
 They’ve already promised to keep their gifts a surprise.
-We will also work on wrapping gifts and practicing our manners when giving and receiving a present.
-We can’t wait for you to open your gifts!
+We will also work on wrapping gifts and practice our manners when giving and receiving a present.
+We can’t wait for you to open your presents from the kids!

-Books: Five Busy Elves; Rudolph the Red Nosed Reindeer
+Books: Five Busy Elves, Rudolph the Red Nosed Reindeer, The Littlest Elf, Llama, Llama Jingle Bells

 Letter: M